Antonicv/aliniasioon/MANUAL_PRUEBAS.md

-# 📱 MANUAL A PRUEBA DE TONTOS - App Alineación de Ruedas
+# 📱 MANUAL A PRUEBA DE TONTOS - AliniaSoon

 ## 🚀 GUÍA COMPLETA PASO A PASO